hofkamp/special-robot/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1:hofkamp           name 1: William Hofkamp
-       * GitHub username 2:       name 2:
+       * GitHub username 2:dmportugal        name 2: David Portugal
-       * GitHub username 3:       name 3:
+       * GitHub username 3:PrayagBhakar      name 3: Prayag Bhakar
-       * GitHub username 4:       name 4:
+       * GitHub username 4:BourgeoisLenin    name 4: Jack Zhou
-       * GitHub username 5:       name 5:
    * When did you complete this exercise?
+10/27/18
    * How long did it take your team to complete this exercise?
+About 2 hours

 ## Table of Contents